sandeep1206sk/my-portfolio/README.md

-# my-portfolio
+# sandeepkumar
-my simple portfolio
+sandeep kumar frontend web developer this is my portfolio